Clinical UX Course 2022 Syllabus

 A deeper dive into the experiences of clinicians and patients, and how to serve their unique needs appropriately and sensitively.

-- Social determinants of health; how genetics, education, finances, lifestyle and living conditions influence health
+- Social determinants of health; the non-medical factors that impact health outcomes, such as education, finances, lifestyle and living conditions

 - Life as a Clinician; teaching on the training, working conditions and lives of different types of clinicians